shimspedy/sengov/content/states/new-york/samra-brouk/_index.md

 seo_title: "contact Senator Samra Brouk"
 subheader:
      greeting: Contact Senator Samra Brouk
-     description: Samra Brouk is an American politician from the state of New York.
-Born on May 20, 1986, she is a member of the Democratic Party and has been representing the 55th district of the New York State Senate since January 2021.
-The 55th district is based in Rochester and its eastern suburbs.
+     description: Senator Samra G. Brouk has the privilege of representing the residents of New York's 55th District, which includes portions of Monroe County, including: East and West Irondequoit, Webster, Penfield, Perinton, Fairport, Pittsford, East Rochester & the eastern portion of the City of Rochester.
 description: Contact Senator Samra Brouk of New York.
 Contact information for Samra Brouk includes email address, phone number, and mailing address.
 image: samra-brouk.jpeg
 video: